When to plant Shallot in Fayette County, IL

 Fayette County, Illinois is in USDA Hardiness Zone 6b.
 The average last spring frost is April 12 and first fall frost is October 18.

-Fayette County County sits in USDA Zone 6b.
+Fayette County sits in USDA Zone 6b.
 Shallot grows reliably in zones 4a through 10b, so it's a good fit here.

-Can Shallot grow in Fayette County County's climate?
+Can Shallot grow in Fayette County's climate?

 Your Fayette County Garden Planner — Free